 On May 20, 2003, Claimant was working for Albritton when he rappelled down a tree and fell.
-He hurt his wrists and back.
+He sustained fractures to his wrists and back.
 Crew members removed his equipment and took him to the Baptist Hospital emergency room.
 Albritton was present.

-Dr. Vohra gave Mr. Kukor a 5% impairment rating and provided restrictions on November 3, 2003, sedentary only work with no lifting over 10 pounds and no climbing.
+After prolonged treatment, Dr. Vohra gave Mr. Kukor a 5% impairment rating to the body as a whole for the back and provided restrictions on November 3, 2003, sedentary only work with no lifting over 10 pounds and no climbing.
 Subsequently, on March 4, 2004, he placed him at light-medium level of work with lifting restrictions and no repetitive bending, twisting or stooping and frequent position change.
 (Gen. Ex.
 3) Dr. Ramsey treated the Claimant for his bilateral distal fractures on his right and left upper extremities and assigned him a 15% impairment to the right upper extremity and a 18% impairment to the left upper extremity and deferred to Dr. Davis for restrictions.
 (Gen. Ex.
 14)

 After his accident, Claimant was treated for broken wrists by Dr. Randall Ramsey.
 Dr. John Davis, IV and Dr. Rahul Vohra treated Claimant for his back injury.
-Claimant received a \$40 check from Liberty.
+Claimant received a \$40 check from Liberty Mutual.
 He got a letter from Albritton about paying the difference between the workers' compensation payment and his salary.
 Afterward, Claimant began receiving a check from Albritton.

 Claimant was released to light duty work on April 2004.
-On April 2, 2004, Albritton sent Claimant a letter offering a light-duty job with Northeast to do work on the ground only.
-On May 3, 2004, Albritton sent a letter to Claimant confirming that Claimant was not able to work due to a license suspension.
+On April 2, 2004, Albritton sent Claimant a letter offering a light-duty job with Northeast to do work on the ground only. (emphasis added) On May 3, 2004, Albritton sent a letter to Claimant confirming that Claimant was not able to work due to a license suspension.
 Claimant testified that his driver's license was suspended for failure to pay child support, which he was unable to do since he was not working due to his injury.

 Eventually, Claimant returned to work for Northeast driving a dump truck.
 He said that driving the truck over rough terrain caused his back to hurt.
 Claimant tried to rake leaves, but he could not bend or stoop.
 He received a paycheck from Jay's in May 2004.

 Claimant searched for work within his restrictions.
 If requested, he provided the list of physical restrictions to employers.
 Claimant also met with the Employer-Carrier's vocational expert, Pete Mills.
 He said he contacted every one of the employers listed in Mill's report.
 Claimant also registered with the state employment agency.
 He estimated that he contacted over 118 employers looking for work.
-Claimant has not received any job offers from his efforts or the efforts of Mills for over a year and a half.
-(Emphasis added.)(T- 29-31)
+(T.28-29) Claimant did not receive any job offers from his efforts or the efforts of Mills for over a year and a half.
+(Emphasis added.)(T-29-31)